AGC Releases Latest Employment Data

 Filed under: Economic News, NewsTagged with:

-WASHINGTON, D.C. — The Architecture Billings Index saw more poor conditions last month, indicating a drop in design activity at U.S. architecture firms, and suggesting upcoming weakness in spending on nonresidential construction projects.
-As a leading economic indicator of construction activity, the ABI reflects the approximate nine- to 12-month lag time between architecture billings and construction spending.
-The American Institute of Architects reported the June ABI score was 45.9, nearly identical to the mark of 45.8 in May.
-This score reflects a decrease in demand for design services (any score above 50 indicates an increase in billings).
-The new projects … Read more
+WASHINGTON, D.C. — On the heels of a nearly three-point increase, the Architecture Billings Index climbed into positive terrain for the first time in five months.
+As a leading economic indicator of construction activity, the ABI reflects the approximate nine- to twelve-month lag time between architecture billings and construction spending.
+The American Institute of Architects reported the August ABI score was 50.2, up from 48.7 in July.
+This score reflects an increase in demand for design services (any score above 50 indicates an increase in billings).
+The new projects inquiry index was 57.2, up from 56.3 … Read more

 Filed under: Economic News, News